MicrosoftDocs/sql-docs/docs/reporting-services/lesson-1-create-a-new-web-site.md

 ms.custom: updatefrequency5
 ---
 # Lesson 1: Create a new website
-In this lesson you'll learn how to create a new website project using the ASP.NET website template for Visual C#.
+In this lesson, you learn how to create a new website project using the ASP.NET website template for Visual C#.

 ## Create a new website